Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Esperance has 125 active public transport stops, all of which are bus stops.
-These stops are served by six different routes that together offer 103 weekly passenger trips.
+These stops are served by six different routes that collectively offer 103 weekly passenger trips.
 The accessibility of these services is limited, with residents typically living 622 meters away from the nearest stop.

 Frequently Asked Questions - Transport